Is Acupuncture painful?

 In acupuncture and Traditional Chinese Medicine (TCM), a diagnosis is formed by information gathered from questions and observation.
 Any piece of information can confirm or contradict a possible diagnosis, so the more information collected, the more certainty.
 While some of the information asked for may seem completely unrelated to the reason you came in, this information can be of vital importance in correctly determining your diagnosis and designing your treatment plan.

-We accept cash and checks, as well as Visa, Master Card, Discover, and American Express cards.
+We accept cash as well as Visa, Master Card, Discover, and American Express cards.

 With a cost per treatment to rival most co-pays we do not accept insurance at this time.
-We are happy to supply receipts with the appropriate codes so you can file your own claim.
+We are happy to supply receipts with the appropriate codes so you can file your own claim for reimbursement.